How to do Valentine’s Day on a budget – 6 cheap Valentine’s Day ideas

-Buying freshly cut flowers from a florist on any day of the year is expensive and Valentine’s Day is no exception.
-The thing is, cut flowers just don’t last.
+Buying freshly cut flowers from flower shops on any day of the year is expensive and Valentine’s Day is no exception.
+The thing is, cut beautiful flowers just don’t last.
 Before long, they’re withering and dying, even if you get them into a vase of water fast.

 Buying a potted plant is a cheap Valentine’s Day idea but no less beautiful option.
 And depending on your partner’s tastes, a potted plant could be even more attractive.
 The best part is, a potted plant can last a long, long time if you take care of it – much like your romance!

-4. Prepare dinner yourself and serve it by candlelight
+Prepare a fancy dinner yourself and serve it by candlelight

 Preparing a delicious meal takes time, effort, energy and skill.
 It’s the grandest of grand gestures.
 Who needs a restaurant serving meals at $500 per head when you’re at home making a meal with a little bit of love?

-If you’re struggling for ideas on how to do Valentine’s Day on a budget, cooking a meal yourself can be a great way to save money while also keeping the romance strong.
+If you’re struggling for gift ideas on how to do Valentine’s Day on a budget, cooking a romantic dinner yourself can be a great way to save money while also keeping the romance strong.

 Once you’ve prepared your meal and set the table, light those candles.
 Dim the lights or just turn them off completely (whatever you prefer!).

 Make sure your smartphones are off.
 Turn off any other beeping gadgets that try to draw you down the social media rabbit hole.
-Don’t talk about kids, don’t talk about work or ANYTHING that’s going to take you out of this special moment.
+Don’t talk about kids, don’t talk about work or ANYTHING that’s going to take you out of this special moment; this is your quality time.
 Focus on each other and share your love language.

 Going to the theatre, a concert or even the local cinema on Valentine’s Day evening will hurt your wallet.
 These aren’t necessarily cheap Valentine’s Day ideas, and with everyone out to celebrate on the same night, bumping shoulders with hordes of other couples isn’t necessarily romantic either.